Udemy Vs Treehouse – Which Learning Site Has What You Need?

 Treehouse

-Treehouse was founded in 2011, and seeks to “make tech more accessible through affordable and engaging online tech education.”
-They have an emphasis on EDI—Equity, Diversion, and Inclusion.
-They boast 50K students, along with over 300 technology-oriented courses, from “Beginner Python” to “Advanced Android Apps.”
+Founded in 2011, Treehouse aims to “make tech more accessible through affordable and engaging online tech education.”
+The platform emphasizes EDI—Equity, Diversity, and Inclusion—serving 50,000 students with 300+ technology courses ranging from “Beginner Python” to “Advanced Android Apps.”

 Treehouse Logo